0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-how-to-lower-ec2-costs.md

 ---
-title: Articles - How To - How to lower EC2 Costs
+title: How to lower EC2 Costs
 cover: /assets/img/articles/how-to-lower-ec2-costs/cover.png
 layout: post
 subtitle: If you're spending more than $1000 a month on your AWS bill, you're probably spinning servers in On-Demand mode and paying by the hour.